Your Wild and Precious Life

 What “The Summer Day” Teaches Us About Meaning and Purpose

-But Mary Oliver’s question punctuates a poem in which she has described seemingly simple acts: wandering idly through fields, pondering creation, and marveling at the behaviors of a creature she observes up close.
-For her, these are not to be taken for granted: She feels blessed to be able to appreciate the beauty and magic of nature; that it is easily accessible does not diminish its splendor.
+Mary Oliver’s question comes at the end of a poem in which she has described seemingly simple acts: wandering idly through fields and marveling at the behaviors of a creature she observes up close.
+For her, this is not to be taken for granted: She feels blessed to be able to appreciate the beauty and magic of nature; that it is easily accessible does not diminish its splendor.
 She asks the reader, “Tell me, what else should I have done?”—as in, “How could I have spent my time in any more meaningful way?” or “What could matter more than this?”

-It suggests that finding meaning and purpose—however we define it—is as worthy a life’s goal as the greatest adventure.
-It asks us to consider what it means to have “accomplished” something: Can we derive a sense of purpose from “smaller” victories?
+Perhaps it suggests that finding meaning and purpose—however we define it—is as worthy a life’s goal as the greatest adventure.
+It asks us to consider what it means to have “accomplished” something: Can we find a sense of purpose in “smaller” victories?
 Through being present in the moment?
-By making those around us feel seen and understood?
+By making those around us feel seen?
 Can we define “success” through incremental but purposeful action?

-For me, this poem is a request to consider the possibility that every day can be an adventure if we act in support of our life’s purpose: that if, for example, we connect with the complex and magnificent creatures we encounter every day—that if we look at them and see them, really see them—the potential for extraordinariness is infinite; that when we do, we have already taken our one wild and precious life and crafted it in service of the idea that true achievement—what is truly remarkable—is knowing how to fall down in the grass and pay attention.
+For me, this poem is a request to consider the possibility that every day can be fully felt if we act in support of our life’s purpose: that if we connect with the complex and magnificent creatures we encounter every day—that if we look at them and see them, really see them—the potential for extraordinariness is infinite; that when we do, we have already taken our one wild and precious life and crafted it in service of the idea that true achievement—what is truly remarkable—is knowing how to stop and pay attention.

 Happy reading,